 Another key factor in improving your employer branding is the upskilling of your employees.

-By offering your employees the opportunity to learn and hone their skills, the organization not only ultimately achieves better productivity from its employees, but it can also help them advance in their career.
+By offering your employees the opportunity to learn and hone their skills, the organization not only ultimately achieves better productivity from its employees, but it can also help them advance in their careers.

 With better employer branding, organizations can make sure that not only their employees but the candidates also know about all of their training programs, certifications, and development opportunities.